D3SOX/arch-guide/docs/encryption/index.md

 gdisk /dev/sdX
 ```

 to partition the disk accordingly.
-For more information on how to use gdisk, see the [arch wiki](https://wiki.archlinux.org/index.php/GPT_fdisk).
+For more information on how to use gdisk, see the [Arch wiki](https://wiki.archlinux.org/index.php/GPT_fdisk).
 For completeness, the most used commands are:
 | Command | What does this do? |
 | ------- | -------------------- |